AliaksandrHutsanovich/AliaksandrHutsanovich.github.io/rsschool-2019Q1-cv/cv.md

 Now I am working in the company Epol Soft as a junior software developer.
 I working in full-stack developing, but I think I need to choose only one direction.
 It is front-end or back-end.
 Having worked and compared two directions, I chose front-end.
 Because I think that javascript is the best programming language.
+I would like to show my skills to some mentor from Brest to get short listed om some position.

 #### Skills